SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/non-delivery-reports-and-bounce-messages/ndr-procedures.md

  This example creates a custom HTML NDR for the enhanced status code 5.1.2 that's sent to internal senders in English.

 ```
 New-SystemMessage -DSNCode 5.1.2 -Internal $true -Language En -Text 'You tried to send a message to a <B>disabled</B> mailbox.
-Please visit <A HREF="https://it.contoso.com">Internal Support</A> or contact &amp;quot;InfoSec&amp;quot; for more information.'
+Please visit <A HREF="https://it.contoso.com">Internal Support</A> or contact &quot;InfoSec&quot; for more information.'
 ```

 For detailed syntax and parameter information, see [New-SystemMessage](http://technet.microsoft.com/library/77b06405-076d-43cf-89b1-aa62b6565d8d.aspx).